webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

 The two main axes in a web page are the horizontal X axis and the vertical Y axis.
 The origin of this co-ordinate system is in the upper left-hand corner of the viewport, ie where both the X and Y values are 0.
 But there is also a Z axis, which we can imagine as running perpendicular to the monitor’s surface (or to the paper, when printing).
 Higher Z values indicate a position “in front of” lower Z values.
 Z values can also be negative, which indicate a position “behind” some point of reference (I’ll explain this point of reference in a minute).

-Before we continue, I should warn you that this is one of the most complicated topics within CSS, so don’t get disheartened if you don't understand it on your first read.
+Before we continue, be warned that this is one of the most complicated topics within CSS, so don’t get disheartened if you don't understand it on your first read.

 Positioned elements (including relatively positioned elements) are rendered within something known as a stacking context.
 Elements within a stacking context have the same point of reference along the Z axis.
 I’ll explain more about this below.
 You can change the Z position (also called the stack level) of a positioned element using the <code>z-index</code> property.
 The value can be an integer number (which may be negative) or one of the keywords <code>auto</code> or <code>inherit</code>.
 The default value is <code>auto</code>, which means the element has the same stack level as its parent.